04 February 2026

-ME BESS GB: Revenues Climb to £52k/MW/Year in January 2026
+ME BESS GB: Revenues Climb to £52k/MW/year in January 2026

 Written by:

-ME BESS GB: Revenues Climb to £52k/MW/Year in January 2026
+ME BESS GB: Revenues Climb to £52k/MW/year in January 2026

-Modo Energy Research subscribers can also access:
+Modo Energy Research subscribers will also find in this article:

 • Balancing Mechanism dispatch trends and system-flagged volumes